-Redshift information on both the cluster galaxies and the image systems will significantly improve the precision of the lens model.
+Redshift information on both the cluster galaxies and the image systems will significantly improve the precision of the lens model.}

-Here we present new imaging and spectroscopy in the G165 field.
+{Here we present new imaging and spectroscopy in the G165 field}.
 These data are combined with archival imaging so that the optical through near-infrared spectral energy distributions (SEDs) and photometric redshifts can be fit.
-Robust techniques are applied to assemble the multi-band photometric catalog from these somewhat disparate imaging data sets by applying the template-fitting approach of \texttt{T-PHOT} \citep{Merlin2016a}.
-The analysis yields new photometric redshifts for multiple members of two image systems and numerous cluster galaxies.
-These serve as new constraints on the lens model and hence the lensing mass distribution.
-We also acquired new spectroscopy and new radio maps which enables us to better understand the cluster kinematics and dynamics.
+Robust techniques are applied to assemble the multi-band photometric catalog from these somewhat disparate imaging data sets by applying the template-fitting approach of \texttt{T-PHOT} \citep{Merlin2015,Merlin2016a}.
+The analysis yields new photometric redshifts for multiple members of three image systems and numerous cluster galaxies. {These redshifts provide constraints on the lens model and hence the lensing mass distribution.} We also acquired new spectroscopy and new radio maps which enables us to better understand the cluster kinematics and dynamics.